-The current preventative cancer care landscape is not only scarce but exceedingly difficult to navigate on one’s own.
-Much of this confusion is over the fact that people with genetic predisposition for cancer are not classified as patients by medical professionals until they are actually diagnosed with cancer.
-Our client, Preventative Cancer Healthcare (PCH) is a startup that provides women with the BRCA1 and BRCA2 cancer gene assistance to navigate the healthcare system.
-The goal was to create a care compass to help navigate the healthcare system with a home base platform and to provide patients with peace of mind while actively engaging in their own care.
-Due to the privacy concerns of the client, I’ve taken measures to protect the information of the client.
-All names have been changed and the acronym PCH will be used in place of the original company name.
+Preventative cancer care is a relatively new but confusing domain within the healthcare industry.
+People with genetic predisposition for cancer are not classified as patients by medical professionals until they are actually diagnosed with cancer, making their care coordination very difficult.
+PCH came to Designation to better understand this need and develop a second iteration of their current platform that provides women with the BRCA1 and BRCA2 cancer gene navigational assistance Due to the privacy concerns of the client, all names have been changed and the acronym PCH will be used in place of the original company name.

 1. Improve the patient experience of PCH users

 2. Make key iterations and redesigns of the current PCH platform

 In realm of cancer prevention, resources are sparsely spread out, overwhelming to understand, and the grapple with anxiety over a confusing diagnosis all identified a growing user need.
 We first set our attention to our user group: highly motivated healthcare consumers diagnosed with BRCA1 and BRCA2.
 These women are mostly under the age of 55 and began their care journey based on a history of cancer in the family.
 They are also very proactive in managing their health but struggle with continuous anxiety.

 PCH V2 is the second iteration of the web app healthcare compass in the realm of preventative cancer care.
 The product allows users to use the platform as a home base to manage their care, store their research, track their symptoms, as well as feel supported through an online community.